ErwinRieger/ddprint/README.rst

 Material profiles are generated automatically by ddPrint using the `flowrate sensor <#flowratesensor>`__.
 This measurement is done in two steps.
 This gives us a range of achievable volumetric flowrates for a given filament ("working field", the grey area in the profile plot).

-In a first measurement the maximum volumetric flowrate for a given temperature is determined.
+In a first measurement the maximum volumetric flowrate for a given temperature is determined (blue line in material profile plot).
 This is done by extruding some plastic `into-air <#into-air-filament-measurement>`__, without any flow restriction of a printed part.
 This gives us a best-case flowrate.

 The the other end of the flowrate range is measured doing a `real print <#real-print-filament-measurement>`__.
 In this case the flow through the nozzle is restricted by the part thats printed.
 The testpart is sliced using 100% infill and a very low layerheight.
-This gives us the worst-case flowrate.
+This gives us the worst-case flowrate (green line in material profile plot).

 :Note: To display a material profile graphically, use the `plot_mat_profile utility <#profile-plotting-utility>`__.